AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 #### Button style

-You can also configure the _[!UICONTROL Button style]_ options of the Payment buttons:
+You can also configure the _[!UICONTROL Button style]_ options of the PayPal smart buttons:

 1. To change the **[!UICONTROL Layout]**, select `Vertical` or `Horizontal`.

    >[!NOTE]
    >
-   > If the button style is configured as `Horizontal` and your store is configured to show multiple Payment buttons, you may only see two buttons displayed on the product page, checkout page, and mini cart, and one button displayed in the cart.
+   > If the button style is configured as `Horizontal` and your store is configured to show multiple PayPal smart buttons, you may only see two buttons displayed on the product page, checkout page, and mini cart, and one button displayed in the cart.

 1. To enable the tagline in a horizontal layout, toggle the **[!UICONTROL Show tagline]** selector.
 1. To modify the **[!UICONTROL Color]**, select the desired color option.